-Once a timer packet detects the PHY's failure, the switch reformats it into a failure notification packet and forwards it to our software FAPI middlebox (§6) for this PHY.
+The switch then re-formats the timer packet into a failure notification packet and forwards it to our software FAPI middlebox (§6) for this PHY.
 On receiving the failure notification, the FAPI middlebox initiates the migration process and sends a migrate\on\slot command to the switch to trigger fronthaul migration.

-6 ORION: L2-TO-PHY MIDDLEBOX
+6 Orion: L2-to-PHY middlebox

-While it may seem that PHY migration can be achieved by managing only the fronthaul traffic between the RUs and primary/secondary PHYs using our fronthaul middlebox, this by itself is incomplete for two main reasons.
-First, the L2 and higher layers are not designed to allow secondary PHYs, and therefore require changes to the L2 software to realize the above approach.
-Second, even if these layers could deal with secondary PHYs, naïvely maintaining a secondary PHY causes high CPU overhead.
+While it may seem sufficient to achieve PHY migration by managing only the fronthaul traffic between the RUs and primary/secondary PHYs using our fronthaul middlebox, this approach is not viable in practice for two main reasons.
+First, the L2 and higher layers are not designed to allow secondary PHYs, and therefore require software modification to realize the above approach.
+Second, even if these layers could deal with secondary PHYs, naïvely maintaining a secondary PHY causes high CPU overhead for resilience.

 To address these challenges, we design Orion, a new middlebox process that acts as a shim layer between the L2 and PHY and enables efficient and transparent PHY migration.
 For efficiency, it maintains a hot standby secondary PHY with low CPU overhead during normal operation, and connects it to the L2 on PHY migration.
 For transparency, it interposes on FAPI protocol (§2.2) messages between the L2 and PHY.
-Since FAPI constitutes a "narrow waist" interface between different implementations of both the L2 and PHY, our design can support a variety of L2 and PHY implementations (e.g., GPUs [21] and DSPs [22]).
+Since FAPI constitutes a "narrow waist" interface between different implementations of both the L2 and PHY, our design can support a variety of L2 and PHY implementations (e.g., GPUs [25] and DSPs [26]).

-We term the Orion process pairing with a PHY or L2 as a "PHYside" or "L2-side" Orion, respectively.
+We term the Orion process pairing with a PHY or L2 as a "PHY-side" or "L2-side" Orion, respectively.
 Orion handles multiple RUs that map to the L2 or PHY processes that it peers with.
 It supports scenarios where the RU's primary PHY processing runs on the same server as the L2 to minimize overhead, though we focus only on the case where L2 and PHY are fully decoupled in this paper.